YootTowerManagement/YootTower/README.md

 Anybody want to help, or know somebody who does, please? ;) You can get in touch with me at don@donhopkins.com.

-Pleasee check out the YootTower repo, where I'll publish the source code once it's cleaned up, reviewed and approved by Yoot, and relicensed with the MIT licensed.
+Please check out the YootTower repo, where I'll publish the source code once it's cleaned up, reviewed and approved by Yoot, and relicensed with the MIT licensed.

 There’s a lot of stuff, so I am going over the files, sorting out which versions there are, and trying to date and classify them.